shashankpritam/shashankpritam.github.io/content/_index.md

 ## My Digital Workspace

+Here are some tools listed, which I use almost daily for my work:

 ### Programming Tools
 - **Languages**: Python, R, Go, and Rust.
 Current obsession : Raku.
 - **IDEs**: Helix editor, Zed, and VS Code.